asi96/DAT158-ML2/README.md

 error try another until it works.
 This is a result of a small initial dataset not having every category represented which was fitted into the prediction model.

+Features not show in the demo form has default/median values assigned to them.
 If you want more features available you can uncomment them in `features.py` located in `app/forms.py`.

 Demo preview: